 Belongs within: Glossata.

-The Exoporia is a smaller but morphologically diverse group of moths, varying from the small Mnesarchaea to the large ghost moths of the Hepialidae.
-Nevertheless, the group is supported by a number of morphological synapomorphies, including a female genital system with separate egg-laying and copulatory openings, with sperm transferred externally along a furrow (Wiegmann et al. 2002).
+The Exoporia are a relatively small but morphologically diverse group of moths, varying from the small Mnesarchaea to the large ghost moths of the Hepialidae.
+The group is supported by a number of morphological synapomorphies including a female genital system with separate egg-laying and copulatory openings with sperm transferred externally along a furrow (Wiegmann et al. 2002).
+The genus Mnesarchaea is endemic to New Zealand with larvae that feed on detritus among forest leaf litter (Grimaldi & Engel 2005).
+It differs from other Exoporia in its small size, narrow lanceolate fore wings, and retention of functional (albeit reduced) mouthparts in the adult.

 |--Mnesarchaea [Mnesarchaeidae, Mnesarchaeoidea] WRM02